Near Brookeville in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Montgomery Parks.

-Topics.
-This historical marker is listed in these topic lists: African Americans • Agriculture • Industry & Commerce.
+Topics and series.
+This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Agriculture • Parks & Recreational Areas.
+In addition, it is included in the Quakerism series list.

 Location.
 39° 13.187′ N, 77° 5.13′ W. Marker is near Brookeville, Maryland, in Montgomery County.
 Marker can be reached from Zion Road south of Sundown Road, on the right when traveling north.
+On the grounds of Rachel Carson Conservation Park.
 Touch for map.
-Marker is at or near this postal address: 22200 Zion Road, Brookeville MD 20833, United States of America.
+Marker is at or near this postal address: 22225 Zion Road, Brookeville MD 20833, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Our Agricultural Heritage (here, next to this marker); The Rachel Carson Greenway (here, next to this marker); Elton (approx. 1.4 miles away); Oakley Cabin (approx. 2.9 miles away); Newlin’s Mill (approx. 3 miles away); The Miller's Cottage (approx. 3 miles away); Bentley House (approx. 3 miles away); In This House (approx. 3 miles away).
+Mills in the Upcounty (here, next to this marker); Our Agricultural Heritage (here, next to this marker); Elton (approx. 1.4 miles away); Oakley Cabin (approx. 2.9 miles away); Newlin’s Mill (approx. 3 miles away); The Miller's Cottage (approx. 3 miles away); Bentley House (approx. 3 miles away); In This House (approx. 3 miles away).
 Touch for a list and map of all markers in Brookeville.